Jsong91/Cyclistic-Case-Study/README.md

 - Detailed documentation of SQL code is available in GitHub.
 - Initial analysis of datasets provided by Cyclistic using Microsoft Excel.
-- Data cleaning, validation and exploration using Microsoft SQL.
+- Data cleaning, manipulation and exploration using Microsoft SQL.
 - Data Visualization using Tableau Public.

 For more details check out my